ibrahimgh25/Vocabulary-Trainer/README.md

  - Several exercises for nouns (female-to-male, singular-to-plural)
  - A custimaizable sampling strategy for choosing the questions.
  - Verb cojugations (this have some challenges, mainly seeing a good way for collecting and storing different verbs with their conjugation)
- - A way to summarize and visualize results for certain exercises
- - Fix some issues with the matching function (when evaluating answers)
  - A better design for the app, instead of the bland design used as of now.

  ## Collaboration Plea